aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/documentproperties/containscustomproperty/_index.md

 ### Return Value

-Return true if property exists, false overwise.
+Return true if property exists, false otherwise.

 ## See Also